-nab-Paclitaxel and carboplatin are designated as non-investigational products and investigative sites will use standard of care (commercially available) product via routine prescription.
+Investigative sites will use standard of care (commercially available) product via prescription for nab-paclitaxel and carboplatin.

 The preparation for IV administration procedures for nab-paclitaxel and carboplatin should be followed in accordance with the approved Prescribing Information for each drug.